hipe/tmx/human/doc/issues.md

              (#open [#ta-005]), we hack thru that part of it for now..
              (and #spot-4 is an old waylaid thing related)

+             "B": take all verb_lemma etc out of all events

 [#042]       (segment on NPR - joel warner ; peter macgraw ; manatee)
 [#041]       track wishes for conjunction phrase support #universal [#040]       a note